sampadatiwari30/kala.ficial/CODE_OF_CONDUCT.md

 The use of sexualized language or imagery and sexual attention or advances of any kind.
 - Trolling, insulting or derogatory comments, and personal or political attacks.
 - Public or private harassment, including unwelcome sexual attention, and unsolicited private messages (DMs).
-- Publishing others' private information, such as a physical or email address, without their explicit permission ("doxing").
+- Publishing others' private information, such as a physical or email address, without their explicit permission.
 - Other conduct which could reasonably be considered inappropriate in a professional setting.
 - Spam, excessive self-promotion, or posting off-topic content.
 - Plagiarism or misrepresentation of others' work (code, documentation, ideas).